sopra-fs23-group-29/sopra-fs23-group-29-server/README FINAL.md

 **Test your geography knowledge in a fun board game, solo or with other players.**

 Our goal is to provide a game that is not only fun to play, but also improves the players' geograhpical knowledge.
 Users can show off their skills in multiplayer games with up to 6 players, or challenge themselves in our two solo player game modes.

 This repository contains the back end server side of the project.
+The client side can be found in [this repository](https://github.com/sopra-fs23-group-29/sopra-fs23-group-29-client)

 ## Technologies